AlfonsoLRz/AlfonsoLRz/README.md

 - :octocat: I'm a 25yo developer from Spain

-- :mortar_board: Post-doc researcher and assistant professor at the University of Jaén (Computer Graphics and Geomatics group)
+- :mortar_board: Postdoctoral fellow and assistant professor at the University of Jaén (Computer Graphics and Geomatics group)

 - :page_with_curl: BSc Computer Science, MSc Computer Science & PhD Computer Science